|Values are valid only on day of printing.|

 The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma.
 Following a negative DNA ISH result, a more sensitive in situ RNA test (62886 / Human Papillomavirus (HPV) High Risk E6/E7, RNA In Situ Hybridization) may be performed, if clinically indicated, at the discretion of the Mayo pathologist.

 Results are reported as positive or negative for low-risk genotypes 6, 11, and/or high-risk genotypes 16, 18, 31, 33, and 51.

-If additional interpretation/analysis is needed, please request 70012 Pathology Consultation along with this test.
+If additional interpretation or analysis is needed, request 70012 / Pathology Consultation along with this test.

 1. Kelesidis T, Aish L, Steller MA, et al: Human papillomavirus (HPV) detection using in situ hybridization in histologic samples.
 Am J Clin Pathol 2011;136:119-127

 2. Lee WT, Tubbs RR, Teker AM, et al: Use of in situ hybridization to detect human papillomavirus in head and neck squamous cell carcinoma patients without a history of alcohol or tobacco use.
 Arch Pathol Lab Med 2008;132:1653-1656

 3. Birner P, Bachtiary B, Dreier B, et al: Signal-amplified colorimetric in situ hybridization for assessment of human papillomavirus infection in cervical lesions.
 Mod Pathol 2001;14(7):702-709